aandiron/aandiron.github.io/unpublished/when-I-first-came-to-town.md

 --------------------

-* When you start to relax, and lean into me, you'll feel my cock already hard and straining to be in you.
+* When you start to relax, and press back against me, you'll feel my cock already hard and straining to be in you.

 --------------------